remarcmij/promise-demo/README.md

 # promise-demo

 This repository features two example promise implementations, for demo purposes only.
 The more advanced implementation uses [microtasks](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide) and logs important events to the console while processing each promise.
 This may help to deepen your understanding of how promises work.
-(Or it did at least do so for the author :smiley:.)

 ## Introduction

-In order to better understand the result output of each example it important to recollect some important characteristics of promises in JavaScript:
+In order to correctly interpret the result output of each example it is important to emphasize some important characteristics of promises in JavaScript:

 1. The `.then()` method can take [two callback parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then#syntax), the second being optional: